katokdoescode/note-builder/README.md

 - Creating notes from voice input: transcribes the voice and generates a summary based on a predefined format;
 - Creating tasks from the voice input;
 - Creating reflex notes from the voice input;
+- Creating custom commands from the voice input;